 Various events and scandals involving medical devices (e.g. leaky silicone breast implants, defective hip prostheses) raised doubts about the current surveillance system for medical devices in the EU.
 Consequently, the European Commission in 2012 introduced drafts for two regulations, for medical devices (Medical Devices Regulation, MDR) and in vitro diagnostics (In vitro Diagnostic Medical Devices Regulation, IVDR), which were intended to replace the previous directives.
 The more effective provisions at the regulation level were intended to improve the quality and safety of medical devices, harmonise implementation in the EU, and thereby improve patient safety.

-After discussions and intensive negotiations between the Commission, the Council and the Parliament, both regulations were adopted by the EU Council on 7 March 2017, and by the European Parliament on 5 April 2017.
+Both regulations were adopted by the EU Council on 7 March 2017 and by the European Parliament on 5 April 2017.
 The regulations were published in the Official Journal of the EU on 5 May 2017 and came into force on the 26 May 2017.
 After their respective transition periods (up to 3 years for MDR, up to 5 years for IVDR), comprehensive application will be mandatory.
 The first elements apply from 26 November 2017 and concern the conformity assessment bodies (designated bodies) as well as establishing the Medical Device Coordination Group, MDCG, which will play a central role in the uniform implementation of the regulations.

 Focus on patient safety